Viewing the Databases Dashboard

 • The Monitor button - Use this button to add instances to monitor.
 For more information, refer to Monitoring Data Replication.

-• The Configure Alarms button - Navigates you directly to the Administration > Alarms page.
+• The Configure Alarms button - Navigates you directly to the Alarm Management > Alarm Templates page.
 On the Alarms page you can view the alarms as well as configure the Alarm Template and alarm notification settings.
+For more information, refer to Working with Templates

 • The Settings button - Use this button to do one of the following: